Leaving Split and heading south in the summertime is like leaving a buzzing hive of culture and heading for a great long stretch of pure hedonism.

 Travelling south, you pass a string of villages, some old, some new, all today magnets for tourists.
 Finally, at Brela a straight stretch of coastline starts, 53km long, under the looming hulk of the Biokovo mountains.
 This is the Makarska Riviera, and this is where you'll find some of the most photographed, most famous and most prized beach resorts on the Adriatic.

 This coastline basks on average in 2750 hours of sunshine per year.
+The sea is incredibly clear and inviting, with an average year-round temperature of 20˚C reaching summertime peaks of 23-27˚C.

 Apart from the sea and the sun, here you can enjoy healthy and appetising Mediterranean food such as fish and seafood, chard, tomatoes and olive oil.
 In high summer you can enjoy the luxury of ripe figs fresh from the tree; at other times sweets and liqueurs made with carob, grape, citrus fruits and cherries.
 And of course, there's plenty of local wine.